• Gryphon Login

 It will not be possible, physicians explain, to treat every single patient uniquely.
 But the big difference from current practice is that patients will likely fit into categories of treatment.

-Borrowing an analogy from his colleague Dr. James Weiss, chief of the Division of Cardiology, Dr. Tom Vondriska says it would be impossible to come up with more than 300 million unique pairs of shoes to perfectly fit everyone in the U.S. Offering only small, medium and large sizes wouldn’t work, either.
+Dr. Tom Vondriska, professor of anesthesiology and physiology, says it would be impossible to come up with more than 300 million unique pairs of shoes to perfectly fit everyone in the United States.
+Offering only small, medium and large sizes wouldn’t work, either.

 Individualized Care In Action